How Can I Increase GLP-1 Naturally in Menopause?

 How I support this in my coaching:

-We create a personalized plan that works for your lifestyle, not a rigid diet.
-I also help you increase fiber gradually (to avoid discomfort), improve digestion, and build meals that keep you full and satisfied.
+I help you increase fiber gradually (to avoid discomfort), improve digestion, and build meals that keep you full and satisfied.

-Exercise and sleep both play a role in GLP-1 regulation.
+Exercise and sleep both help with GLP-1 regulation.

 Studies show that both high-intensity interval training (HIIT) and moderate exercise can improve GLP-1 levels.
 You don’t have to push yourself to extremes.
 Consistent movement matters more.